 This section provides information on the types of funding currently available through the Clean Energy Development Fund.
 If you would like to look at example feasibility studies / projects or listings of completed projects, please choose from the sub-menu to the left.

-The Vermont Small-Scale Renewable Energy Incentive Program provides incentives for qualifying advanced wood pellet (and chip) boilers and solar hot water systems.
-The program is administered by the Renewable Energy Resource Center (RERC) (under contract with the CEDF), incentive applications and complete program information can also be obtained at their web ste: www.rerc-vt.org.
+The Vermont Small-Scale Renewable Energy Incentive (SSREI) Program provides incentives for qualifying advanced wood pellet (and chip) boilers, sap evaporators and solar hot water systems.
+The program is administered by the Renewable Energy Resource Center (RERC) (under contract with the CEDF), incentive applications and program information is listed below and can also be obtained at their web site: www.rerc-vt.org.
 The RERC can also be reached at 1-877-888-7372.

-The wood heating incentives for residential, commercial, and non-profit institutional are outlined in this table:
+The SSREI Program's advanced wood heating incentives are for pellet and chip boilers and furnaces and are available to residential, commercial, and non-profit institutional customers.
+The incentives are outlined in this table (for program applications and complete information visit www.RERC-VT.org ):

 Heat Saver Loan Program